Spread the love

 The county also has a thriving live music scene, with many local bands and artists performing regularly in pubs, clubs, and other venues.
 There are also a number of music festivals throughout the year, such as the Cornwall Folk Festival and the Port Eliot Festival, which feature a variety of musical styles and genres.

-See also 10 Fun Things to Do for Free in Niagara Falls
+See also Things to Do at Night in Niagara Falls

 The Festivals of Cornwall